Ceddy610/distributed_iot_system/README.md

 # distributed_iot_system
-Distributed System in Java and GO
+Distributed System written in Java and GO

 ## How to start the System
 - clone the repository and use `docker-compose up -d --build`